yangzhou321/yangzhou321.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2024.01* .
+Gold medal and ranked 6th / 1326 on Kaggle competition: [UBC Ovarian Cancer Subtype Classification and Outlier Detection (UBC-OCEAN)](https://www.kaggle.com/xdu4yangzhou)
 - *2022.06* .
-Ranked 9 on CVPR2022 workshop: Robust Models Towards Open-world Classification.
+Ranked 9th on CVPR2022 workshop: Robust Models Towards Open-world Classification.
 Completed independently.
+- *2021.08* .
+Ranked 3rd on DeeCamp 2023 (The competition is organized by Sinovation Ventures, and 01.AI is incubated by it.)

 # 📖 Educations